harendra-shakya/safock/README.md

-## SAFOCK - Simplify the Trading of DeFi ETFs
+## SAFOCK - Opening Doors to DeFi ETFs

 Safock is a DeFi platform that focuses on crypto (ETFs) trading in a decentralized way, Backed by RTokens.<br>
 (This project is a submission to the Reserve Protocol Hackathon💎)